 Nan Zhang (Chinese: 张楠) is a Ph.D. student in College of Information Sciences and Technology at The Pennsylvania State University.
-He has broad interests in natural language processing (NLP), clinical NLP, and machine learning.
+He has broad interests in natural language processing (NLP), machine learning, and efficient AI.
 He is advised by Dr. Rui Zhang and Dr. Prasenjit Mitra.
-He is currently working on LLMs compression (e.g., pruning and quantization) and RAG.

-Before joining Penn State, he received his bachelor’s degree from Worcester Polytechnic Institute (WPI) in 2017 and his master’s degree from Georgia Institute of Technology in 2020.
+Previously, he interned at Salesforce AI Research and NEC Labs America.
+Before joining Penn State, he received his bachelor’s degree from Worcester Polytechnic Institute (WPI) and master’s degree from Georgia Institute of Technology.

 [Apr.
 2025] Excited that SiReRAG is accepted by ICLR 2025!
 My collaborators are presenting it in person during Poster Session 1 (#61 at Hall 3 + Hall 2B).
 I am happy to discuss research on RAG, LLMs compression, and large reasoning models virtually.